 Wind also play significant role in plant growth besides its role in variation of ETo.
 Normal/gentle wind is necessary for the movement of carbon dioxide to plant canopy so that normal rate of photosynthesis continue in day time.
 Strong cyclonic or stormy wind accompanied by any severe weather event like hail storm, heavy shower may badly affect/damage the crop.
-During the Rabi crop period 2015-16, one such weather event was observed on 19-03-2016, accompanied with hail storm and gusty winds up to 101 km/h.
-This spell caused crop lodging which ultimately affected the final yield of the crop.
-Other than this weather event wind speed was observed mostly normal and any significant wind speed accompanied by any severe weather event was not observed.
+During the Rabi crop period 2016-17, no such weather event was observed, wind speed was observed above normal but any significant wind speed accompanied by any severe weather event harmful to the crop was not observed during the crop life cycle.